simonjisu/BusinessObjects/README.md

 # Business Objects: A Practical Data-Centric AI Approach to Improving Usability of NL2SQL for Enterprises

 Using natural language (NL) as an interface for querying databases has gained significant attention in the database research community, as it enhances usability by allowing end users to directly access databases.
 While many model-centric AI approaches have been developed to improve accuracy, they have yet to be widely deployed in real-world enterprise applications.
 A key bottleneck is the lack of rich metadata for AI models to work with.
 In this paper, we introduce a complementary, practical, data-centric AI approach: Business Objects (BOs), which enhances the usability of NL2SQL in enterprise settings.
 BOs reduce query complexity by integrating virtual tables and business abstracts, allowing large language models (LLMs) to generate more accurate SQL queries.
 This cost-effective and scalable approach focuses on continuous data refinement rather than costly model modifications.
-Through extensive experiments using the TPC-H benchmark, BOs achieved nearly 2-times improvement in execution accuracy for complex real-world business queries.
-Additionally, with the Spider dataset, we demonstrate how SQL complexity—both in structure and number of tables—affects NL2SQL performance, suggesting complexity as a criterion for selecting BOs.
-Finally, a qualitative case study on BO selection highlights both sides of this approach in enterprise settings.
+We demonstrate how to select BOs from many candidates by using training and development set to select BOs with new metric called Merit, which can capture both structural and semantic similarity score between two SQLs.
+Our evaluation on benchmark datasets (BIRD and Spider) demonstrates that BOs improve execution accuracy by 5.79\% and 4.58\%, respectively, when compared to queries generated without BOs.
+Our transition analysis reveals that an average of 44.87\% of databases across both model-centric methods experience a 25\% relative improvement in execution accuracy when BOs are introduced, highlighting their effectiveness in enhancing SQL query performance.

 ## Setup